szaumoor/ZSTweaks/README.md

 **Component 1125:** Make Ninjato of the Scarlet Brothehood +3 available for other classes and alignments

 This makes this sword usable by non-monks of any alignment.
 Monks are not really implemented to take too much advantage of weapons anyway (in vanilla game).

+**Component 1126:** Make Blackrazor able to hit targets immune to +3

+This allows this sword to be usable in more cases.
+Since it's extremely powerful, no other changes are added.

 **Component 1210:** Make The Equalizer slightly more powerful